aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/cell/_index.md

 ### isArrayFormula() {#isArrayFormula--}

+<b>@deprecated.</b> Please use the 'isArrayFormula' property instead.
 Indicates whether the cell formula is an array formula.

 ```javascript
 isArrayFormula() : boolean;